thingsboard/thingsboard.github.io/_includes/docs/reference/http-api.md

 ### Request attribute values from the server

+Client-side and shared device attributes can be requested from ThingsBoard server node using HTTP GET request.

+##### Request specific client and shared attributes from the server

-In order to request client-side or shared device attributes to ThingsBoard server node, send GET request to the following URL:
+In order to request client-side or shared device attributes from ThingsBoard server node, send GET request to the following URL:

 {% if docsPrefix == null or docsPrefix == "pe/" %}
 ```shell